Travel.State.Gov > International Travel > Country Information > Suriname International Travel Information

 Credit Cards: Credit cards are not widely accepted outside the major hotels and upscale restaurants.
 While several banks accept U.S. ATM cards, the use of debit and credit cards is discouraged because of identity theft concerns.
 Keep your debit or credit card in your sight at all times while it is being processed.
 Consider using prepaid credit cards with limited funds when traveling.
 You can exchange currency at banks, hotels, and official exchange houses (“cambios”).
 Exchanging money outside of these locations is illegal and can be dangerous.

-Communications: Telephone and internet service can be problematic, especially during periods of heavy rains.
+Communications: Telephone and internet service can be problematic, especially during periods of heavy rain.
 Parts of the country’s interior do not have reliable cell phone reception.

 Faith-Based Travelers: See the following webpages for details:

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Suriname.
 See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.

 Travelers Who Require Accessibility Assistance: Sidewalks throughout Suriname are not adequately built to accommodate persons with disabilities.
 Taxis and other public transportation do not provide proper assistance to individuals with disabilities.

 Women Travelers: See our travel tips for Women Travelers.